audreybichelmeir/Assign3/README.md

 Known Error
 correct1.txt prints out Perfectly balanced, as things should be twice it should only be once... if I change the isEmpty at line 89 and error will happen

+if the user does not gives a file in the command line filePrompt runs and gets the users file input it does not works for ... bc it will give the same Backtrace error correct1.txt correct2.txt incorrect3.txt

+works for:
+incorrect1.txt
+incorrect2.txt

 the file will run if the user types out the file (e.g. correct1.txt) sometimes if the the up button is pressed with an incorrect text file ex.
 ./a.out incorrect1.txt